eLifeAmbassadors/improving-conferences/_conferences/crispr_ecology_and_evolution_-_does_this_count_as_a_separate_event_from_a70_above_2019.md

 ---
 layout: conference
-name: 'CRISPR ecology and evolution'
+name: 'CRISPR ecology and evolution - Does this count as a separate event from A70 above?'
 year: '2019'
 discipline: 'Ecology'
 total_years: '1'
 society_name: 'The Royal Society'
-society_members: '49,000'
+society_members: '49000'
 attendees: '200'
 venue: 'London, UK'
 frequency: 'Annual'